Label analysisGrade DKibble (Extruded)

 • Rice is a refined carbohydrate source.
 It usually reads as a starch and energy source rather than a protein driver.
 It reads as an mid-tier carb source.

-• Meat Meal (Chicken, Turkey, Duck) is a generic rendered protein source.
-Protein may be concentrated, but the animal source is not specific.
-It reads as an lower-tier protein source.
+• Meat Meal (Chicken, Turkey, Duck) is a species-named animal meal ingredient.
+It is rendered rather than fresh, but the species source is still clearly identified.
+It reads as an upper-tier protein source.

 • Corn Flour is a refined carbohydrate source.
 It usually reads as a starch and energy source rather than a protein driver.
 It reads as an mid-tier carb source.